Can we talk about how boring B2B content marketing is?

 Use good visuals, or take an extra day and have some designers create some for you.

 And stop hitching your brand to the B2B content bandwagon.
+Don’t make being like everyone else part of your content marketing goals.
 SERPs are already competitive, and imitating everyone else will get you nowhere.

 Instead, look to successful brands as a source of inspiration.
 Use what others are doing and strive to take it a step further.